melvin-suter/zabbix-maintenance-tags/README.md

 1. delete the tag `maintenance`
 1. after the script is run, all `maintenance-*` tags will be deleted and the maintenance window as well

-**Extending maintenance:**
+**Extending/Shorten maintenance:**

 1. set the tag `maintenance-extend` and update the `maintenance` tag with the new value
-1. after the script runs, the host will be in maintenance for the amount of time specified in `maintenance`
+1. after the script runs, the host will be in maintenance for the amount of time specified in `maintenance` from now